 CONTRACT TERM, CANCELLATION & REFUNDS:

-This contract shall be for a minimum term of 2 years or 24 payments (Updated 21/09/2021 onwards) from purchase date.
-Either you or us can end the contract by giving at least 30 days’ notice in writing to the other party to expire at the end of this period.
+This contract shall be for a minimum term of 2 years or 24 payments from purchase date.
+Either you or us can end the contract by giving at least 30 days’ notice in writing to the other party to expire at the end of the contract period.

 Additionally any Add-on Purchases made for your website will remain active on your website for, and are limited to, the length of your contract.